-Using the method described in section 2.2, we reconstruct seasonal anomalies of temperature and precipitation from each of the three classification methods: the NAO, blocking, and jet clusters.
-Based on our definitions, for each classification the average number of days per season used for reconstruction is between 38.1 (blocking composites) and 55.4 (NAO composites) days (Table 1).
+Using the method described in Sect.
+2.2, we reconstruct seasonal anomalies of temperature and precipitation from each of the three classification methods: the NAO, blocking, and jet clusters.
+Based on our definitions, for each classification the average number of days per season used for reconstruction is between 38.1 d (blocking composites) and 55.4 d (NAO composites; Table 1).
 We compare our reconstructed seasonal anomalies to the observed anomalies to evaluate the skill of each method for precipitation and temperature.